autobrr/autobrr.com/docs/filters/actions.md

 - **Limit download and upload speed**: *optional*
   Takes any integer as a number.
 Given in `KiB/s`.
 - **Ratio limit**: *optional*
-  Takes any integer or floating point number with `,` as decimal separator.
+  Takes an integer or decimal number in increments of `0.25`, with `.` as decimal separator, e.g. `2.0`.
   The downloaded torrent will be stopped when the ratio limit is reached.
 - **Seed time limit**: *optional*
   Takes any integer as a number.
 Given in minutes.